Keto 101: A Beginners Guide to the Ketogenic Diet

 What is Ketosis?

-When starting the keto diet, you cut WAY back on carbs Naturally whenever there isn’t enough carbs to turn into glucose, or just haven’t eaten in a while, your body will look for other sources of energy to fill the void.
+When starting the ketogenic diet, you reduce your carbohydrate intake significantly and up your protein intake.
+Naturally whenever there isn’t enough carbs to turn into glucose, or just haven’t eaten in a while, your body will look for other sources of energy to fill the void.
 That’s where fat comes in!
 Fat is typically your body’s second choice for an energy source.
 When your blood sugar drops because you’re not feeding your body carbs, fat is released from your cells and flood the liver.
-The liver turns the fat into ketone bodies, which your body uses as its second choice for energy – and helps you lose weight, among other benefits!
+The liver uses the dietary fat to start producing ketones, balancing your blood sugar, which your body uses as its second choice for energy – and helps you lose weight, among other benefits!

 Basically, eating low carbs and high fats/protein means your body burns fat instead of sugars, turning your body into a fat-burning machine and helping you lose weight!

-What Foods Can You Eat on the Keto Diet?
+What Foods Can You Eat on the Ketogenic Diet?

-Contrary to popular belief, the keto diet isn’t just steak!
+Contrary to popular belief, the ketogenic diet isn’t just steak!
 There are tons of great healthy options for you to start your keto journey:

 - Heavy cream